 Here are some sources of premium support:

-- WPBuffs: WPBuffs, one of our happy partners, provide 24/7 support for ‘serious website owners’.
+- WPBuffs: WPBuffs, one of our happy partners, provides 24/7 support for ‘serious website owners’.
 They will help with site maintenance and updates and also have a support channel you can use to ask questions about anything WordPress-related.
 Check out our case study with Joe Howard, the head buff over at WP Buffs, to know more about them.

 - WPMU DEV: WPMU DEV started out as a seller of premium themes and plugins, but have grown into a source of WordPress expertise and support.
 As a subscriber to their service, you not only have access to all of their plugins (they no longer develop themes) but also to premium support on all things WordPress (not just their own plugins).